 49. In a [2020 Blog report by USPS OIG](#), "Specifically, 38 percent of the more than 1,100 packages that were selected at these units and that were in the facility before the carriers arrived for the day had been improperly scanned."
 50. When Mr. Carr reported the details of the falsified delivery time to OIG case workers, it was not only 'likely' that a federal crime had been committed, but, in light of USPS OIG reports on the problem (see ECF 18-7), it was 'beyond reasonable doubt.'
-51. However, the reality is that improper 'Stop the Clock' scans are federal crimes and are not ever referred to the Attorney General as required by statute [5a USC IG Act 1978 Section 4](#).
-52. On 1 August 2021 Mr. Carr wrote to the USPS IG directly complaining of an apparent illegal order preventing USPS OIG case workers from reporting known federal crimes (the well documented improper 'stop the clock scans' (a.k.a. falsified government records) to the Attorney General as required explicitly by the INSPECTOR GENERAL ACT OF 1978, [5a USC § 4](#) which states in part that the 'Inspector General shall report expeditiously to the Attorney General whenever the Inspector General has reasonable grounds to believe there has been a violation of Federal criminal law'. (see ECF 11-3) 53.
-The USPS IG made no response but via U.S. Representative Marc Veasey, Ms. Kelly Delaney, Senior Attorney, Government Relations, USPS OIG, replied on 7 June 2022 (see [10-1,in USPSOIGRsp.pdf](#) (an electronic document already sent to the relevant Defendants) and stated - The OIG conducts investigations to determine whether evidence exists of misconduct or criminal activity by postal employees and, when appropriate, refers such matters for criminal prosecution.
-When employee conduct does not meet the threshold for prosecution, we typically refer such matters to Postal Service management officials for their determination of possible administrative action. ... - We did not identify a violation that warranted referral for criminal prosecution.
-54. Thus, the OIG is claiming the authority to decide which cases should be prosecuted while it is clear from 1978 IG Statute that Congress intended that the decision to prosecute is reserved solely for the Attorney General (or the DoJ realistically).
+51. However, the reality is that improper 'Stop the Clock' scans are federal crimes and are not ever referred to the Attorney General as required by [5a USC IG ACT 1978](#) § 4.
+52. On 1 August 2021 Mr. Carr wrote to the USPS IG directly complaining of an apparent illegal order preventing USPS OIG case workers from reporting known federal crimes (the well documented improper 'stop the clock scans' (a.k.a. falsified government records) to the Attorney General as required explicitly by [5a USC IG ACT 1978](#) § 4 which states in part that the 'Inspector General shall report expeditiously to the Attorney General whenever the Inspector General has reasonable grounds to believe there has been a violation of Federal criminal law'. (see ECF 11-3) 53.
+The USPS IG made no response but via U.S. Representative Marc Veasey, Ms. Kelly Delaney, Senior Attorney, Government Relations, USPS OIG, replied on 7 June 2022 (see 10-1, an electronic document already sent to the relevant Defendants) and stated

+The OIG conducts investigations to determine whether evidence exists of misconduct or criminal activity by postal employees and, when appropriate, refers such matters for criminal prosecution.
+When employee conduct does not meet the threshold for prosecution, we typically refer such matters to Postal Service management officials for their determination of possible administrative action.
+We did not identify a violation that warranted referral for criminal prosecution.
+54. Thus, the OIG is claiming the authority to decide which cases should be prosecuted while it is clear from [5a USC IG ACT 1978](#) § 4 that Congress intended that the decision to prosecute is reserved solely for the Attorney General (or the DoJ realistically).
 55. It is apparent that the USPS OIG has decided to allow the USPS to commit certain federal crimes with impunity thereby defrauding thousands of postal customers each year.

-56. On 3 August 2022, Mr. Carr wrote to the USPS Board of Governors (see ECF 10-2 with [USPSbdRqst.pdf](#) (previously provided to relevant Defendants) complaining of apparent illegal orders preventing the USPS IG from properly reporting federal crimes to the DoJ as required by statute, possibly a crime itself of obstruction of justice.
-57. There was no response from USPS BoG but on 14 Dec 2022 from Andrew Jones, USPS Government Relations Representative replied via Representative Veasey (see ECF 10-3) with [BrianCarr:USPSreply.12-12-22.pdf](#) (previously provided to relevant Defendants) which statesing 'the Council of the Inspectors General on Integrity and Efficiency (CIGIE) is responsible for investigating complaints about an Inspector General.
+56. On 3 August 2022, Mr. Carr wrote to the USPS Board of Governors (see ECF 10-2 previously provided to relevant Defendants) complaining of apparent illegal orders preventing the USPS IG from properly reporting federal crimes to the DoJ as required by statute, possibly a crime itself of obstruction of justice.

+57. There was no response from USPS BoG but on 14 Dec 2022 from Andrew Jones, USPS Government Relations Representative replied via Representative Veasey (see ECF 10-3) stating 'the Council of the Inspectors General on Integrity and Efficiency (CIGIE) is responsible for investigating complaints about an Inspector General.
 CIGIE conducts its investigations independently, and it has requested that all inquiries related to its functional responsibilities be referred to CIGIE for reply.'
 It claims that the complaint was forwarded to CIGIE but no response was forthcoming.
 58. There are anecdotal reports of widespread falsification of records of all types within USPS which is the likely result of USPS OIG unlawfully granting USPS the ability to falsify delivery records with impunity.
 These problems were referred to USPS IG as well other defendants on 3 Mar 2023 in ECF 14-4.